G-Amar/OpenGL-Robot/README.md

+#Hierarchical Robot Model in OpenGL

 Left leg of the robot animates the step.

 'w' to do the step animation, 'W' resets the joint angles.